mre/endler.dev/content/2018/github/index.md

 Before Github, there was [SourceForge](https://sourceforge.net/), and I only went there to download binaries.
-Github showed me, that there was an entire community of like-minded people out there who think alike and love to work on code in their free-time.
+Github showed me, that there was an entire community of like-minded people out there, who ❤️ to work on code in their free-time.
 To me, Github is much more than a git interface; it's a social network.
 While other people browse Facebook or Instagram, I browse Github.